tonles/Wikipedia-web-scraping-Python/README.md

 # TheBigBang_project
-First steps in Data Analysis.

-## About the repo
 Since I've just finished to watch _The Big Bang Theory_ sitcom, I found quite funny to strengthen my acquiring skills in Python and Data Analysis to build a small project in which I extract data from the [Wikipedia page of the sitcom](https://en.wikipedia.org/wiki/List_of_The_Big_Bang_Theory_episodes) and then make some basic analysis.